 The following is a humorous hot take not to be taken seriously.
+It is a collaborative work and poke at each other between writers Alma and Dalia.
 If you find yourself shouting into the air what a fucking moron we are (combined mutant freak), remember that you probably hate some movies we adore and think deserve Academy Awards.
 It’s okay; neither of our opinions matter.

 Have you ever loved a horror movie so much that when Twitterverse asked the ever-important question “What’s your favorite horror movie?” you can’t help but tap, tap, tap away your answer to the wistful cloud of social media?
 Well, we hate to break the news (not really), but that movie you love so much is actually pure crap.
 You have been tricked, bamboozled into believing that steaming pile of elephant dung is a masterpiece when in fact, it’s equivalent to the Spanish invasion of our ancestors’ indigenous home.

 These movies are not the worst of the worst or ranked in any particular order.
 We wish, instead, for you to figure out which is the worst based on how much you love it.

 I can hear it now, but I need you to lean in real close so I can let you in on some hard truths.
 That movie sucked, dude.
 Just let it go.

 I love Toni Collette, and usually, I’m all about her projects.
 She is the reason I one hundred percent feel that people love this movie so much.
 She’s amazingly talented, and not that it should matter, but also one of the most beautiful actresses to grace our screens.
 Here comes a giant Sir Mix-a-lot juicy one for you, though.
 They made her look goofy as fuck.
 Crawling on the ceiling?
 Running like a toddler after hearing the words “what do you have there”?
 Why oh why would they make such a talent do some ridiculous B movie nonsense?